rickhowe/wrapfiller/README.md

 ![demo02](demo02.png)

+This plugin, when called, only checks the limited range of the current visible and its upper/lower lines of a window, not all the text lines, to draw the virtual lines.
+Each time a cursor is moved on to other ranges upon scrolling or searching, or each time a window is resized, the `WinScrolled` event is triggered and then the new lines will be checked in that limited range and the virtual lines will be updated.
+Which means, independently of the file size, the number of lines to be checked and then the time consumed are always constant.

 You can also use the `list` option for a normal non-diff mode window.
 This plugin is called to find all the list mode windows, show the required virtual lines, and align each line between windows.

 ![demo03](demo03.png)

-When screen contents has changed by resizing window or changing some options such as `number`, `linebreak`, and `listchars`, you can set the `diff` or `list` option again on any window to redraw the virtual lines.
+When screen contents has changed by some options such as `number`, `linebreak`, and `listchars`, you can set the `diff` or `list` option again on any window to redraw the virtual lines.

 ### Options